 If you're interested in learning more about RMDs, you can take a look at Publication 590 by the IRS.

-If you are an excellent stock picker or join an incredibly successful startup.
-Let's say you contribute $55,000 to a traditional IRA tax free over the next 10 years and invest the money all in one stock that goes up 200X to $11 million 30 years later.
+If you are an excellent stock picker or join an incredibly successful startup, a backdoor Roth IRA is attractive.
+Let's say you contribute $55,000 to a traditional IRA tax free over the next 10 years and invest the money all-in one stock that goes up 200X to $11 million 30 years later.
 When it comes time to withdraw at age 70, your RMD according to the chart is $11 million / 27.4 = $401,459.
 It's more than likely you will be in the top tax bracket of 39.6% federal with this type of income.

 If you were to contribute $5,500 in a Roth IRA for 10 years, it takes roughly a $74,000 gross salary ($19,000 more than what the traditional IRA person had to spend pre-tax at 25%), but at least your $11 million is now tax free upon withdrawal.
 The tax on $11 million at a 39.6% rate is $4,356,000.
 One can say the tax savings is therefore $4,356,000 – $19,000 = $4,337,000.
 Any of you eagle eye math geniuses out there please correct me if I'm wrong.

 Clearly not many of us will have 200 baggers in our portfolios.
 But, you never know.
 Doing a backdoor Roth IRA is a hedge against runaway success.
 We can always dream right?

 The Backdoor Roth IRA Is Good For Tax Diversification In Retirement